 How much money do AI influencers make?

 The top AI influencers earn millions.
 Lu do Magalu reportedly made $2.5 million last year.
 Lil Miquela is rumored to make $10 million annually.
-Smaller AI influencers can charge $1,700-$4,000 per sponsored post, compared to $8,000+ for human influencers with similar followings.
+Smaller AI influencers can charge $1,700 to $4,000 per sponsored post, compared to $8,000+ for human influencers with similar followings.

 Can you tell if an influencer is AI?